 The key assumptions, which require the use of management judgement, are the variables affecting costs recognised in bringing inventory to their location and condition for sale, estimated costs to sell and the expected selling price.
 These key assumptions are reviewed by management at least annually.

-During 2021, Nil (2020: Nil) was recognised as an expense for inventories carried at net realisable value.
-Any expenses related to the write down of inventories to net realisable value is recognised in cost of materials.
+During 2022, Nil (2021: Nil) was recognised as an expense for inventories during the year.

 5. Intangible assets